xoxco/awarejs/readme.md

 [View Demo of Aware.js in action.](http://xoxco.com/projects/code/aware/demo.html) This demo uses Aware.js and CSS only to drastically alter the layout an otherwise static page in three different ways based on the reader's personalized relationship with the content.

+Aware also provides a handy method for personalizing the display of content based on the time of day.

+[View Demo of Aware's time of day feature.](http://xoxco.com/projects/code/aware/time_of_day.html) This demo uses Aware.js and CSS only to change the mood of a page depending on what time it is.

 Created by [XOXCO](http://xoxco.com)